Menu

 Information contained in the certificate includes:

-• whether the seller is up-to-date in paying condo fees
+• whether the seller is up to date in paying condo fees

 • what condo fees cover

-• balance of the reserve fund
+• the balance of the reserve fund

-• designated parking space(s) for your unit and if there is any guest parking
+• designated parking spaces for your unit and if there is any guest parking

 • details of the insurance coverage the condo has in place

-• current bylaws
+• the current bylaws

-• minutes of meetings of the condo
+• minutes of meetings of the condo for the previous year

-• most recent Annual Return
+• the most recent annual return

 How helpful was this article?